michaelfedell/linux_essentials/linux.md

 - `^D`: Send exit/end-of-line command (often to exit a session)
 - `^R`: Search history of commands (to find a some complex command you looked up last week)
 - `^L`: Clear the screen (in case you accidentally type your password or just need some space)
+- `^A`: Move the cursor to the beginngin of the prompt
+- `^E`: Move the cursor to the end of the prompt
 - `!!`: Repeat the last command (e.g. `sudo !!`)
 - `Tab`: Autocomplete the command/filename/option you're typing (can install more autocompleters!)
 - `↑` / `↓`: Scroll through previous commands in history